mxweidmer/liri-node-app/README.md

 # liri-node-app

 ## Description
 ### This is a basic terminal application with four different commands. concert-this takes in a band or artist and returns details for 5 upcoming concerts gathered from the BandsInTown API. spotify-this-song takes in a song and returns some details about the song, as well as a preview url, gathered from the spotify api.
-If no song is entered, it defaults to "Sign of the Times" by Harry Styles. movie-this takes in a movie and returns details about the movie gathered from the OMDB API.
-If no movie is entered it defaults to Mr. Nobody.
+If no song is entered, it defaults to "The Sign" by Ace of Base. movie-this takes in a movie and returns details about the movie gathered from the OMDB API.
+If no movie is entered it defaults to Mr. Nobody.  do-what-it-says reads a command and search term from a text file (random.txt) and executes the command.

 ## GIF Demos